ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 ---

 Enrollment projections are a fundamental component of the planning and budgeting processes for school districts.
-The primary purpose of these projections is to help districts prepare for long-term changes in educational demand, which directly affects the need for resources, personnel, and school facilities.
+The primary purpose of these projections is to help districts prepare for long-term changes in educational demand.
+This directly affects the need for resources, personnel, and school facilities.

 The most widely used method for school district enrollment projection is the cohort-survival ratio (CSR), also known as the grade progression method.
 This approach uses historical data to determine the percentage of students "surviving" from one grade to the next, while projecting incoming kindergarten classes based on birth rates from five years prior.
-Many districts favor CSR because they can easily compute it in a spreadsheet, even though more advanced methods like multiple linear regression exist.
+Many districts favor CSR because it can be easily computed and reviewed in a spreadsheet, even though more advanced methods (e.g., multiple linear regression) are available.

 To be effective, enrollment projections must account for a variety of demographic and socioeconomic factors.
-Beyond simple birth and enrollment trends, administrators must consider migration patterns, student transfers to charter or private schools, and "exogenous shocks," such as policy changes that influence whether students enter or leave the district.
+Beyond simple birth and enrollment trends, administrators must consider migration patterns, student transfers to charter or private schools, and external shocks, such as policy changes that influence whether students enter or leave the district.
 Finally, simple methods like CSR or regression-based models often struggle when conditions significantly change year-to-year, leading policymakers to rely on their own judgment and "guesses" to adjust projections based on local knowledge of trends and conditions.

 In this blog post, I describe a new approach to enrollment projections that builds upon the strengths of existing methods while addressing some of their limitations.
 This approach uses a Monte Carlo simulation framework to explicitly model uncertainty in enrollment projections and provide a range of potential outcomes rather than a single point estimate.
-By modeling student survival and new student generation as separate stochastic processes, this method allows for more robust modeling, especially in the presence of strong *exogenous shocks* that might affect one process more than another.
+By modeling student survival and new student generation as separate stochastic processes, this method allows for more robust modeling, especially in the presence of strong external shocks that might affect one process more than another.
-Finally, this approach uses off-the-shelf, open-source, and freely available tools, such as `DuckDB` for data processing and analysis, making it accessible to school district staff without advanced statistical software or programming languages.
+Finally, this approach uses off-the-shelf, open-source, and freely available tools, such as `DuckDB` for data processing and analysis.
+That keeps it accessible to district staff who lack specialized statistical software.

 # Background on Enrollment Projection Methods